md-amir-gauhar/insta-stories/README.md

 A modern web application built with Next.js, React, and TypeScript, featuring a clean and responsive user interface powered by Tailwind CSS.

+## 🌐 Live Demo

+The application is deployed and available at: [https://insta-stories-xv5n.vercel.app/](https://insta-stories-xv5n.vercel.app/)

 ## 🚀 Technologies

 - [Next.js 15.3.3](https://nextjs.org/) - React framework for production